 Debt is a serious obstacle facing 87% of American families who are attempting to attain financial success.
 Many of those families don’t realize just how significant having a family budget in place can work for them and their family’s success.

-Most U.S. households have the same major categories of expenses which provide a roof over you and your family’s heads, food in your belly, clothes on your body and a way to get to and from work or school.
+The majority of U.S. households have the same major categories of expenses which include providing a roof over you and your family’s heads, food in your belly, clothes on your body and a way to get to and from work or school.
 But depending on your circumstances or your stage in life, you might also be spending a ton more on childcare, on college tuition, or on healthcare.

 Let’s Take A Look At How Much We’re Spending On What Exactly